pkLucid/Pokemon-Lucid/lucid_book/src/known_issues.md

 ### Known Issues
   * AI
-    * AI might not see players -ate (eg Pixilate).
+    * AI might not see players -ate (eg Pixilate) abilities.
 This doesn't seem consistent
     * AI might not see that player can damage a substitute with a sound move
     * AI doesn't see that speed reducing status (not damaging status) moves are blocked by covert cloak
     * Sticky Web AI is inconsistent